mostmojo/log/log.md

 **Today's Progress**

-• Look into operator precedence on MDN docs to understand order that JS reads specific expressions annd logical operators.
+• Look into operator precedence on MDN docs to understand order that JS reads specific expressions and logical operators.
 Comes handy when using ex. `this.someArray.length;`.

 • Go through tip calculator challenge (pt.1) in Jonas' course.
 Understand use of `this` in JavaScript, the `i` counter variable and its usability.